dankamongmen/notcurses/USAGE.md

   // if an ncplane is provided, y and x specify where the visual will be
   // rendered on that plane. otherwise, they specify where the created ncplane
   // will be placed relative to the standard plane's origin. x is an ncalign_e
-  // value if NCVISUAL_OPTION_HORALIGNED is provided.
+  // value if NCVISUAL_OPTION_HORALIGNED is provided. y is an ncalign_e
+  // value if NCVISUAL_OPTION_VERALIGNED is provided.
   int y, x;
   // the section of the visual that ought be rendered. for the entire visual,
   // pass an origin of 0, 0 and a size of 0, 0 (or the true height and width).